w31ha0/PasswordMasker/README.md

 ```

-**NOTE: These 2 manual modes of operation will only affect textfields that have been tagged with the manual mode(a parameter of 0 passed into the maskInput method).
-Textfields tagged with auto mode will not be affected.**
+**NOTE: These 2 manual modes of operation will only affect textfields that have been tagged with the manual mode.Textfields tagged with auto mode will not be affected.**